IIHF European Women's Champions Cup

-IIHF European Women's Champions Cup (EWCC) was an annual women's ice hockey club tournament, contested by the national women's ice hockey champions from several European ice hockey playing nations.
+The IIHF European Women's Champions Cup or EWCC was an annual women's ice hockey club tournament, contested by the national women's ice hockey champions from several European ice hockey playing nations.
 The event was established and organized by the International Ice Hockey Federation (IIHF).
 The competition format included two group phases followed by a final round.
 Each phase was played as a round robin in groups of four teams each.

 History

-The competition was created in 2004, at the same time as the similar competition for men's hockey teams.
-The first winner was the Swedish club AIK IF.
-This Swedish club team then won the following three tournaments.
-From 2009 onward, the IIHF European Women's Champions Cup was won by Russian women's teams, with the exception of the tournament in 2010–2011, which was won by a club team from Finland, Ilves Tampere.
+The competition was created by the IIHF in 2004, at the same time as a similar competition for men's hockey teams.
+The first winner was AIK IF of the Swedish Division I. This Swedish club team then won the following three tournaments.
+From 2009 onward, the IIHF European Women's Champions Cup was won by teams from the Russian Women's Hockey League, with the exception of the 2010–11 tournament, which was won by Ilves Tampere of the Finnish Naisten Liiga.